deskflow/deskflow/README.md

 # Synergy Core

-Open source core legacy component of Synergy, keyboard and mouse sharing software
+This is the open source core component of Synergy, a keyboard and mouse sharing tool.